Best way to come back from long odds? Hit the ball a long way

 That’s what the New York Yankees did to the Baltimore Orioles in rallying from 9-1 down in the bottom of the sixth inning.
 They hit four home runs in a five-inning span, turning that deficit into a 14-11 win.

-And 9-1 became notable for another reason: It’s the Yankees current record at home.
-The Elias Sports Bureau notes that it’s the first time they’ve started 9-1 at home since the World Series-winning 1999 season.
+And 9-1 became notable for another reason: It’s the Yankees' current record at home.
+The Elias Sports Bureau notes that it’s the first time they’ve started 9-1 at home since their World Series-winning 1999 season.

 Here’s a look at the home runs in sequence.